p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

    ![](Images/mjv2-50.png)

-1. From the left panel, navigate to the `Peforamnce` blade under Investigate and then click on **Operations**:
+1. From the left panel, navigate to the `Peformance` blade under Investigate and then click on **Operations**:

    ![](Images/mjv2-51.png)

-1. Now navigate to the `Performance/Dependenices` blade - you can see the performance number for dependencies, particularly SQL calls:
+1. Now navigate to the `Performance/Dependencies` blade - you can see the performance number for dependencies, particularly SQL calls:

    ![](Images/mjv2-52.png)